-Represented employees in Retirement Tier 1 will contribute eight percent (8%) of pensionable compensation into their pension plan.
+Effective January 1, 2020, represented employees in Retirement Tier 1 will contribute an additional one percent (1%) for a maximum of eight percent (8%) of pensionable compensation into their pension plan.
 Tier 1 employee contributions into their CalPERS pension plan shall not exceed eight percent (8%) and shall not include the City's share of the retirement contribution.
 The City shall not pay an EPMC for Retirement Tier 1 employees.